WillRWhite/GitHub-Notes/VSCode.md

 * Then publish and you should get choices of where you can publish assuming you are connected to some repos (see below)

 * Verify that items have indeed been published

+### Senario 2 - Clone a GitHub repo to a folder on a local machine
+pass

 ### Connecting VSCode to a GitHub Account
+psss